jonasjohansson/nava.community/open-call-reykjavik-2019.md

     <video src="reykjavik2019.mp4" poster="reykjavik2019.png" width="960" height="540" muted autoplay loop playsinline></video>
 </figure>
 <section class="expired">
+    <h2>Open call</h2>
-    <p>NAVA is again inviting artists to perform live visuals (VJ) and participate in the annual meetup.
+    <p>NAVA is inviting artists to perform live visuals (VJ) and participate in the annual meetup.
 Selected artists will be paired with music acts for a collaborative and unique performance.</p>
     <p>Join the team and help create this years audiovisual experience in Reykjavik!</p>
     <h3>Apply</h3>
     <ul>